roderik/cargobay/src/sidebar-toggle/README.md

 ### Usage

-With this add-on you can easely show and hide a hidden sidebar.
+This add-on allows you to easely show and hide a hidden sidebar.
 You can place the sidebar at any side (top/right/bottom/left).

 ##### Js-classes
 The class **js-sidebar-toggle__toggle-btn** is used as a javascript hook to identify the toggle-button of the sidebar.